-With over 3500 boozers to choose from, London is pretty well-stocked with pubs.
-And yet, one of these pubs is not like the others.
-Mainly for the fact that it’s almost completely hidden by an avalanche of flowers, the budget for which is more than some people’s annual salary.
+With over 3,500 boozers to choose from, London is pretty well-stocked with pubs.
+And yet, one of these pubs is not like the others: it’s almost completely hidden by an avalanche of flowers, the budget for which is more than some people’s annual salary.
 The Churchill Arms is fabulously floral and (unsurprisingly) a big hit on social media.
 Let’s take a peep behind the petunias, shall we?

 For starters, let’s address that headline: to create their floral façade, The Churchill Arms forks out a staggering £25,000 a year on decorations.
 This is Kensington after all, were you expecting frugality?
 When spring springs and the flowers bloom, The Churchill Arms is bedecked with 100 flower pots, 48 window boxes, and 42 hanging baskets.
 Or, to put it another way, a metric fuck-tonne of brilliantly coloured flowers.
 Imagine being the poor fool who has to water all of those!

-Wintertime sees The Churchill Arms spend a marginally more reasonable £5,000 on Christmas decorations.
-That money provides 90 Christmas trees, almost 12,000 lights, and presumably some rather envious neighbours.
+When the winter closes in, The Churchill Arms doesn’t rest on its laurels, shelling out an extra £5,000 on Christmas decorations.
+That festive budget stretches to 90 Christmas trees and almost 12,000 lights… and presumably some rather envious neighbours.
 Santa won’t fail to stop here, because there’s absolutely no way to miss it.

 Inside, the decor is equally exuberant.
 The Churchill Arms may be part of the Fuller’s chain, but as you may have guessed, this place thumbs its nose at the mere mention of conformity.
 The pub is a sort of cathedral of Churchill memorabilia, with pictures, banners, and other odds and ends scattered all over the place.